See Also Example

 Remarks

-The argument Index uniquely identifies a control if it is in a control array A Change procedure can synchronize or coordinate data display among controls.
+The argument Index uniquely identifies a control if it is in a control array8G7Y0UU.
+A Change procedure can synchronize or coordinate data display among controls.
 For example, you can use a scroll bar's Change procedure to update the scroll bar's Value property setting in a text box.
 Or you might use a Change procedure to display data and formulas in a work area and results in another area.

 Change procedures are also useful for updating properties in file-system controls.
 For example, you can update the Path property for a directory list box to reflect a change in a drive list box's Drive property.